 I love Astute's Phantasm CS filter set - the halftone tool is amazing, also the color tools have proved very useful.
-This filter also has proved very useful - this time in the manipulation of paths.
+The VectorScribe filter also has proved very useful - this time in the manipulation of paths.
 Manipulation of paths is key to the application and the vector Scribe filter path manipulation is achievable with the standard tools 'but' (and it is a big but) the VectorScribe tools are super easy to use and much faster (and instinctive) than the main application's cumbersome point tools.

-The filter set adds a few new tools to the tool box as well as some new panels to the window panel.
+The VectorScribe filter for Illustrator set adds a few new tools to the tool box as well as some new panels to the window panel.
 To get the full tool you need the toolbox and the panels, and there are an awful lot of settings available on those panels but they are generally all well laid out and fairly obvious in their use.

 A powerful tool to manipulate segments, you can drag segments and re-shape a path in 1000s of different ways.
 Instead of the standard technique of working from the points, this filter works on paths so you can click anywhere along the path and manipulate the path - in most cases this works really well and you can pull and push the paths to create some truly unique shape decorative graphics without adding any additional points.
 All very effective and very useful.
-Already used it to create many weird and wonderful shape decorative graphics.
+I have already used the filter to create many weird and wonderful shape decorative graphics.
 You can also manipulate the path / points using the numerical input.
 The only thing I would love to see there is an up-down control so I can shift the points 1pt at a time.
 Just entering numbers is such a cold way to approach path editing.
 You can also smooth points, split paths - all very useful features.
 If you select a symbol and then expand via the object menu, you can then use the plugin to manipulate all kinds of symbols